 DUI with Property Damage

 Under Florida law, any DUI with property damage or non-serious personal injury under Florida Statute Section 316.193(3)(c)1 is a first-degree misdemeanor punishable by up to (12) twelve months in jail and a $1,000 fine.
-Compare those penalties with a first DUI without an accident which has a punishment of up to six months in jail and a $500 fine.
+For a DUI without this enhancement, the maximum penalty includes six (6) months and a $500 fine.

 Attorneys for DUI with Property Damage in Tampa, FL